 Laura is a Standing Junior to the Scottish Government and in that capacity has experience of public law.
 She has represented the Scottish Ministers in several recent appeals to the Land Court.

 Laura also has an interest in professional disciplinary work, and has represented clients before the disciplinary committees of the Nursing and Midwifery Council and the Architects Registration Board.

-From 2009-2012, Laura held the office of Advocate Depute; she is the only practicing member of Faculty to have been appointed by the Lord Advocate to this office before being called to the Bar.
+From 2009-2012, Laura held the office of Advocate Depute.
 In this role, she prosecuted (as lead Counsel) many high-profile, difficult and anxious cases before the High Court of Justiciary.
 These included murder, culpable homicide, armed robbery, causing death by dangerous driving, rape, and the sexual abuse of children.
 Laura has extensive experience of preparing and presenting cases which are both factually and legally complex, and in which expert evidence has been led.